yamato79/project-sentinel/README.md

 ### Future Releases
 1. Screenshot Monitoring - Determines if a website changed drastically via screenshots and a configurable percent of change that is acceptable.

-2. Response Size Monitoring - Keeps track of the website size and notifies when there is a drastic change.
-The percent change to notify would be configurable.

-3. Lighthouse Scores - Integrate Lighthouse scanning for the websites to keep track of performance over time.
+2. Lighthouse Scores - Integrate Lighthouse scanning for the websites to keep track of performance over time.

 ## Setup Instructions